planglois925/Test_Controls_Doc/index.rst

 Welcome to The CIS Controls Implementation Guide!
 =================================================

 Many organizations struggle everyday with cybersecurity and implementing the CIS Controls.
-The goal of this project is to start collecting information on how organizations of different sizes and capabilitis can implement the CIS Controls
+The goal of this project is to start collecting information on how organizations of different sizes and capabilities can implement the CIS Controls